How? Responsible Trekking in Nepal

 • Ask for individual porters (1 trekker: 1 porter) especially on high altitudes and long trekking trips.
 So that your porter carries a comfortable weight which could be really helpful while you are on an adventure holiday

 • Check and make sure that your supporting trekking crews have the proper gear on the trek

-• Avoid buying plastic water bottle while on the trek
+• Avoid buying plastic water bottles while on the trek

 • Avoid excess packing - travel light

 • Bring back non-biodegradable wastage like batteries, tins, etc

 • Save fuel by ordering the same meals as other trekkers in a group